On Weierstra{\ss} semigroups at one and two points and their corresponding Poincar\'e series: Symmetry and functional equations

-\begin{rem} For any ring $R$, there is a correspondence between free finitely generated projective $R$-modules of finite rank and trivial vector bundles on $\mathrm{Spec}(R)$ of the same rank. \end{rem}
+\begin{remark} For any ring $R$, there is a correspondence between free finitely generated projective $R$--modules of finite rank and trivial vector bundles on $\mathrm{Spec}(R)$ of the same rank. \end{remark}

-Next result was proven by Serre (cf. \cite[\S 2.7.,~Prop.~6]{serre3}).
-By the sack of completeness, we rewrite his proof adding further details.
+The next result was also proven by Serre (cf. \cite[\S 2.7.,~Prop.~6]{serre3}).
+By the sack of completeness, we rewrite his proof, adding further details.

-\begin{prop} Let $V$ be a non-singular affine variety over which every vector bundle of rank $1$ is trivial.
-Let $W \subset V$ be a subvariety Cohen-Macaulay of $V$ of codimension $2$.
+\begin{proposition} Let $V$ be a non--singular affine variety over which every vector bundle of rank $1$ is trivial.
+Let $W \subset V$ be a Cohen--Macaulay subvariety of $V$ of codimension $2$.
 Then, if $W$ is a complete intersection on $V$, then $\Omega_W \cong \mathcal{O}_W$.
-Conversely, assuming moreover that every vector bundle of rank $2$ on $V$ is trivial, we have that $W$ is a complete intersection on $V$ if $\Omega_W \cong \mathcal{O}_W$. \end{prop}
+Conversely, assuming moreover that every vector bundle of rank $2$ on $V$ is trivial, we have that $W$ is a complete intersection on $V$ if $\Omega_W \cong \mathcal{O}_W$. \end{proposition}

-\dem ~ The sheaf $\Omega_V$ is locally free of rank $1$.
+\dem~The sheaf $\Omega_V$ is locally free of rank $1$.
 Every algebraic vector bundle of rank $1$ is trivial by hypothesis, then $\Omega_V \cong \mathcal{O}_V$.
 Furthermore, if $W$ is a complete intersection, we have the exact sequence